kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Implementation Extravaganza/To Do - Settings.md

 - [x] "portraitStyle"
 - [x] "editTotalLockEnabled"
 - [ ] "editGmAlwaysEnabled"
-  - At a glance, it's not doing anything different for GMs or players when toggling back and forth.
-The edit button is always available in Classic Controls Mode, locked or unlocked.
-Will have to trace the code and do a more in-depth analysis.
+  - If a GM and setting turned on, always show classic controls
+    - To accomplish this in an elegant way, use a specific boolean setting on the ActorSheetContext (to be renamed CharacterSheetContext) for `showAllEditOptions`, to be combined with `classicControlsEnabled` to determine if classic controls are shown at all and whether the full set of options is shown.
+  - Missed a spot: right click menu doesn't provide all the options.
+That would also need to be handled.
+    - Check for whether the user is a GM and, if so, override allow-edit if the option is enabled
 - [ ] "editEffectsGmOnlyEnabled"
   - Removes classic controls altogether for the player on the effects tab
   - When unlocked, shows red banner "Only your GM can edit this section."
   - Missed a spot: right click menu still provides options.
 That would also need to be handled.
-- [ ] "hiddenDeathSavesEnabled"
+- [x] "hiddenDeathSavesEnabled"
-- [ ] "hideSpellSlotMarker"
+- [x] "hideSpellSlotMarker"
-- [ ] "enableSpellLevelButtons"
+- [x] "enableSpellLevelButtons"
-- [ ] "hideStandardEncumbranceBar"
+- [x] "hideStandardEncumbranceBar"
 - [ ] "quantityAlwaysShownEnabled"
+  - Need to implement for NPCs
+  - Need to implement for vehicles
 - [ ] "exhaustionEffectsEnabled"
 - [ ] "exhaustionEffectIcon"
 - [ ] "exhaustionEffectCustom"